JustMLC4real/Rayman-Classic-Patcher/README.md

 - Rebuilds the modified app into a new `.ipa`
 - Simple SwiftUI interface for importing and exporting patched files
 - Supports iPhone and iPad
+- Can also be installed directly from the **JustMLC SideStore Source**

 ## What this patcher does